patchew-project/qemu/docs/system/devices/nvme.rst

 namespaces management feature.
 It is not prohibited to assign a such device to ``nvme`` device specified to support dynamic namespace management if one has an use case to do so, however, it will only coexist and be out of the scope of Namespaces Management.
+Deletion (delete-ns) will render an error for this namespace.
 NsIds will be consistently managed, creation (create-ns) of a namespace will not allocate the NsId already being taken.
 If ``nvme-ns`` device conflicts with previously created one by create-ns (the same NsId), it will break QEMU's start up.
 More than one of NVMe controllers associated with NVMe subsystem are supported.